dwmkerr/mock-llm/docs/a2a.md

 curl -N http://localhost:6556/a2a/agents/countdown-agent/stream/task-abc123
 ```

+**Echo Agent**

+The echo agent immediately responds with a `message` object that echo's the user's message.

 ## A2A Inspector

 The [A2A Inspector](https://github.com/a2aproject/a2a-inspector) can be used to communicate with the agent.
 Run the inspector: